nklange/vwmvp/README.md

 # vwmvp

 Collection of functions to fit (mostly) variable precision models to data produced by the delayed estimation paradigm in visual working memory.
-Wrapped as a package to make its use across various rstudio projects a little easier.
+Wrapped as a package to make its use across various rstudio projects/files easier.

 # Pre-requisites for data